tkiddle/expressPlate/README.md

 Coming Soon
 -----------

-* Shared directory, allowing you to share code modules and data from multiple apps
+* Shared directory, allowing you to share code and data from multiple apps

 User Guide